-- a.
-Identification evidence shall be obtained at the outset for investors, except personal pensions connected to a policy of insurance taken out by virtue of a contract of employment or pension scheme. - b.
-Personal pension advisers are charged with the responsibility of obtaining the identification evidence on behalf of the pension fund provider.
+a.
+Identification evidence shall be obtained at the outset for investors, except personal pensions connected to a policy of insurance taken out by virtue of a contract of employment or pension scheme.

+b.
+Personal Pension Advisers (PPA) are charged with the responsibility of obtaining the identification evidence on behalf of the pension fund provider.
 MOs shall demand confirmation of identification evidence given on the transfer of a pension to another provider.